Neonate chest (supine view)

 - 6 anterior ribs must be visible to ensure full inspiration

-- measure the distances from the 4th ribs lateral border to the centre of the spine (upper)
+- measure the distances from the 4th ribs lateral border to the center of the spine (upper)

-- measure the distances from the 8th ribs lateral border to the centre of the spine (lower)
+- measure the distances from the 8th ribs lateral border to the center of the spine (lower)

 The neonatal chest is technically demanding not due to the examination; the neonatal patient is often underweight, and unable to keep still.